How to file a North Dakota annual report

 • Contract enforcement issues: Non-compliant LLCs may struggle to enforce contracts in North Dakota courts

-• Legal authority loss: Dissolution strips name protection, operating authority, and may affect professional licenses
+• Legal authority loss: Termination or revocation strips name protection and operating authority, and may affect related professional licenses held by the entity's owners or members.

 FAQs about North Dakota's annual reports